Taking Notes In Lectures

 Possibly the simplest clue to dyslexia in a student is their answer to the question 'Can you take notes in a lecture?'.
 The answer is usually some variation on 'no'.
 Sometimes it is ‘Oh my word, not a chance’.
 Sometimes it is 'Yes, but I can't read them afterwards'.
 It all amounts to the same thing.
 What it means is that they don't leave a lecture much wiser than when they entered it.

-Dyslexics are weak at processing language.
-This is not limited to the written word.
-They also have a weakness in absorbing and storing information in lectures.
+Dyslexic people may have difficulties with processing auditory information such as language heard in a lecture.
+This difficulty is not only limited to the written word.
+They may also have a difficulty in absorbing and storing information in lectures.
 They are not so good at 'extracting value' from lecturers 'talking at them'.

 The first suggestion is sometimes a little intimidating for the eager-to-learn-and-remember dyslexic.
 Try not writing at all.
 'But then I won't remember any of it!', they say.
 'How much of it do you remember at the moment? is the next question.
 'Very little', comes the reply.